Holiday (play): Cast

 Katharine Hepburn was the understudy to Williams.

 Accolades

 Holiday was included in Burns Mantle's The Best Plays of 1928–29.

 Adaptations

 The play was adapted for film twice: The first filmed Holiday was released in 1930.
 Directed by Edward H. Griffith, it starred Ann Harding, Mary Astor, Edward Everett Horton, Robert Ames and Hedda Hopper.
 Holiday was filmed again in 1938.
 Directed by George Cukor, this version starred Katharine Hepburn, Cary Grant, Doris Nolan, Lew Ayres, and Edward Everett Horton, who reprised his role from the 1930 film.
-Donald Ogden Stewart wrote the screenplay adaptation, receiving an Academy Award.
+Donald Ogden Stewart wrote the screenplay adaptation.

 Revivals

 The revival went up on December 3, 1995, at the Circle in the Square Theatre and closed on January 14, 1996, after 50 performances.
 It was directed by David Warren, sets by Derek McLane, costumes by Martin Pakledinaz, lighting by Donald Holder, sound and score by John Gromada, and style/movement by Loyd Williamson.
 The cast featured Tony Goldwyn as Johnny Case, Laura Linney as Linda Seton, Kim Raver as Julia Seton, Jim Oyster as Henry, Reese Madigan as Charles, Reg Rogers as Ned Seton, Tom Lacy as Edward Seton, Rod McLachlan as Seton Cram, Becca Lish as Laura Cram, Michael Countryman as Nick Potter, and Anne Lange as Susan Potter.